 Table 13 shows these effects under $\theta = \theta^0$ (the left panel) and $\theta = 1.5\theta^0$ (the right panel).
-Within each panel, the first two columns are for the 15 MEP complying states, with the first (second) column showing the effect of cross-ESHI-HIX subsidization without (with) Medicaid expansion.62 The third and fourth columns show the same statistics for the 13 MEP non-complying states.
-For each group of states, the bold-faced Yes/No status is their observed Medicaid expansion status in 2015.
-Overall, cross subsidization between ESHI and HIX improves welfare, lowers the uninsured rate and saves on government expenditure in both groups of states, regardless of whether or not Medicaid were expanded; and the effect is larger when $\theta = 1.5\theta^0$.
+Within each panel, the first two columns are for the 15 MEP complying states, with the first (second) column

+&lt;sup>66Government net spending includes expenditures on Medicaid and HIX subsidies net of revenues from insurance mandate tax penalties (the cross subsidization between ESHI and HIX per se is revenue neutral).